BeatrisIlieva/mern-gems-frontend/README.md

 - Errors related to invalid inputs returned by the backend are displayed to the user

 #### 2. Local Storage
 - We use a custom React hook to store the user's token and selected language in local storage.
-This ensures that the user's preferences are preserved even after a hard refresh.
+This ensures that the user's preferences are preserved even after a hard refresh

 #### 10. Product filtration